Miniature Bull Terrier

 Activity distance rating

 Food Food-motivated Miniature Bull Terriers respond well to treats during training.
-The general recommendation for how much high-quality dry dog food to feed an MBT is 1-2 cups of food total per day, based on average weight and activity level.
-The breed is at risk for bloat, so food should be split between two to three meals and activity should be limited for an hour after meals.
+The general recommendation for how much high-quality dry dog food to feed an MBT is 1 to 2 cups per day, based on average weight and activity level.
+The breed is at risk for bloat, so food should be split between two or three meals and activity should be limited for an hour after meals.
 They have a tendency to overeat, so free feeding is not recommended.

-Mini Bull Terriers can exhibit food guarding behaviors in response to other pets and people.
+Mini Bull Terriers sometimes guard their food in response to other pets and people.
 To prevent resource guarding, all pets in the household may need their own space to eat.
 Any instances of resource guarding should be discussed with a behaviorist before it escalates.
 Children should never be allowed to touch or remove food from any dog while it is eating.

 Alone Time Time alone is not easy for the social Miniature Bull Terrier.
-The breed may suffer from separation anxiety, and can exhibit obsessive-compulsive behaviors if not given enough attention.
+The breed may suffer from separation anxiety, and can exhibit obsessive-compulsive behaviors without enough attention.
 Crate training may be necessary, but Mini Bulls have been known to break out of their crates—or injure themselves trying.
-A home where people are usually around, or one that can bring the dog along is ideal for this breed.
-If a Mini Bull Terrier must stay home alone, offer plenty of attention and exercise while you are home, and leave her in a secure, dog-proofed area with plenty of mentally-stimulating toys.
+A home where people are usually around, or bringing the dog along, is ideal for this breed.
+If a Mini Bull Terrier must stay home alone, offer plenty of attention and exercise while you are home, and leave her in a secure, dog-proofed area with plenty of mentally stimulating toys.

 Health and Grooming